 Kraken recommends investing in a hardware wallet to hold your cryptocurrency and suggests several different hard wallets on their website.
 Given Krakens’ rigorous security demands, it may be inconvenient, but it adds another level of security and imposes less risk on the exchange.

-Kraken has a limited number of fiat currencies to choose from, but an extensive portfolio of cryptocurrencies to begin trading.
+Kraken has supports popular fiat currencies like Euro and Canadian Dollars and has an extensive portfolio of cryptocurrencies to begin trading.
 Its tiered fee structure will get you started quickly, but the system itself has a learning curve that might still be daunting.

 All Crypto Exchange Reviews